KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 transform::position_2d body_pos{pos_x, is_top ?
 0.f : canvas_height};
 ```

-Body size however, is a little tricky.
-Size X will be the column thickness, that’s easy.
-But the Size Y changes depending on if it’s the top pipe or the bottom.
+Body size however, is trickier.
+Size `X` is the column thickness, but size `Y` is different depending on whether the pipe in question is at the top or bottom of the screen.

 If it’s the top pipe, start of the gap `gap_start_pos_y` should be bottom of the rectangle.
 So half size should be `gap_start_pos_y` since the center of the rectangle is at 0.
 Full size will be `gap_start_pos_y \* 2.0f`.